 Left to right:

 Fokker D.VII ('266' c/n 2523).
-This is one of the 142 D.VII´s shipped to the USA after World War 1.
-It was registered on the US civil register, and was used in Howard Hughes epic move 'Hell's Angels' and also 'Men With Wings'.
-Later it ended up in the Wings and Wheels collection before it was bought in 1981 by the Fokker company in 1981 for the museum.
+This is one of the 142 D.VII´s shipped to the USA after World War One.
+It was registered on the US civil register and was used in Howard Hughes epic move 'Hell's Angels' and also 'Men With Wings'.
+Later it ended up in the Wings and Wheels collection before it was bought in 1981 by the Fokker company for the museum.
 The D.VII was completely rebuilt and put on display in the museum as "266" from the Dutch LVA.
 Credit Hans Vossers Aerofile.

 Koolhoven F.K.51 (429) A replica of this Pre-war Dutch trainer.